 Sometimes the traffic is so bad on my commute to and from school, that I am in my car for almost two hours.
 I can’t spend all of my time planning and preparing new lessons every night.
 I need time to spend with my family and friends.
 It is a constant struggle because I LOVE lesson and unit planning, but I don’t want to use ALL my time planning lessons.

-To reduce the amount of time I spend lesson planning, I like to use assignments that are structured to last the entire year.
+To reduce the amount of time I spend on lesson planning, I like to use assignments that are structured to last the entire year.
 Once I teach students the lesson structure, my in-class time is freed up to conference with individual students or with small groups.
-This means I spend less of my own time planning, prepping and providing extra help because it is all done during the instructional day.
+This means I spend less of my own time planning, prepping, and providing extra help because it is all done during the instructional day.

-I like to do my daily lesson planning as whole unit planning and work backwards from the final task to plan out each lesson.
+I like to do my daily lesson planning as whole unit planning and work backward from the final task to plan out each lesson.
 This also saves me time from coming home each night and trying to struggle with what to teach.

 Scope and Sequence/Long Range Plans

 This independent reading assignment is a collection of 6 independent reading tracking forms and one reading journal assignment.
 These reading tracking forms help students stay organized and purposeful during reading workshop or independent reading time.
 Easy to use assessment forms are included to ensure student accountability and less teacher marking stress.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Help your students dive deeper into their reading with these 12 different book report assignments.
 Each assignment enables students to showcase their creativity while meeting your curriculum standards.
 This book report set covers both Fiction and Non-fiction Genres.
 The assignment type rotates every three months helping students achieve mastery, while still providing student choice.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Media Literacy and Speaking Resources

 Help your students purposely engage with media using this differentiated review writing lesson bundle.
 This lesson bundle contains 16 different media types for students to review with two different review writing options provided: a graphic organizer version or a writing prompt version.
 This assignment variety will help you scaffold the learning for students who need that support and provide independent writing tasks for your other students.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Teaching students how to create an engaging oral presentation is an important life skill.
 Students practice their oral presentations skills for these assignments: Current Events News Assignment, Hot Topics Debate Assignment, Book Talks, Rant Writing Unit.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 - Current Events News Assignment: In this activity, students examine online or print news sources to report on a current event for their class.
 This can be used with any non-fiction new article or text.
-This assignment contains: 3 different types of current events graphic organizers to practice main idea and significance.
+This assignment contains 3 different types of current events graphic organizers to practice main idea and significance.

 - Book Talk Assignment: In this Book Talk presentation assignment, students review their book for the class.
 Students are provided with several presentation ideas on how to creatively review their novel for the class.
 Book Talks encourage students to be accountable for their independent reading in an engaging manner.

-Other Lesson Planning Resources
+Additional Lesson Planning Resources

 - Lesson Ideas: Where to Look for Inspiration